Easy Garlic and Lemon Shrimp

 - If using frozen shrimp thaw them over night in the refrigerator.
 Drain shrimp and pat dry.

 - Turn shrimp over quickly and add the minced garlic.
-Continue to cook until shrimp are barely firm, probably not more than 3-4 minutes more.
+Continue to cook until shrimp are barely firm and slightly pink, probably not more than 3-4 minutes more.
 (Don’t overcook; the shrimp will continue to cook a little in the hot pan.)

 - Turn off heat and add the lemon juice, lemon zest, and salt as desired and stir to coat shrimp.
 Serve immediately.